 FIFA WC: Messi & Co. say no to five-star luxury for student halls to relish traditional beef barbecues

-Lionel Messi & Co. say no to five-star luxury for student digs for beef - Report Photograph:( AFP )
+Lionel Messi & Co. say no to five-star luxury for student digs for beef - Report.

 FIFA World Cup 2022: It is to be noted that the decision was taken after the Argentine football officials came to the conclusion that living in student halls will enable them to organise mouth-watering asados, traditional barbecues, etc.